 - to perform the contract we are about to enter into or have entered into with you;

 - to communicate with you and provide you with information and support about the Services (including OET, OET preparation material, OET test results, OET Connect, OET Marketplace and Hub and the Recognising Organisation Portal) you have requested;

 - to provide the OET Candidate and Venue mobile application, including to facilitate its use on test days;

 - to allow us to administer OET or other events we run, including to provide your Personal Information to third parties who operate test venues for the administration of OET;

 - to allow you to take OET and all of the steps required to support the administration of OET to you;

-- to allow us to investigate any allegations such as malpractice;
+- to allow us to prevent and investigate any fraud, other misuses of the Services, or allegations such as malpractice;

-- to provide you with the products and services offered by CBLA you have requested in the OET marketplace or hub and to provide the third parties who participate in the OET marketplace or hub with the Personal Information that you have provided;
+- to provide you with the Services you have requested in the OET Marketplace or Hub and to provide the third parties who participate in the OET Marketplace or Hub with the Personal Information that you have provided;

-- to share your Personal Information with our related bodies corporate, business or venture partners, selected third parties, and service providers who assist us in administering OET, our website, products or services, as the case may be;
+- to share your Personal Information with our related bodies corporate, business or venture partners, selected third parties, and service providers who assist us in administering the Services (including the OET);

 - to manage and administer any account you may hold with us including processing payments and refunds and providing receipts;

 - to enable us to undertake quality assurance and process evaluation as well as research in relation to the OET both generally and specifically;

 - to administer and protect our business and the Services (including troubleshooting, data analysis, security, testing, system maintenance, support, reporting, technical functionality, and hosting of data) and in the context of a business reorganization or group restructuring exercise;

 - to use data analytics to improve our website, Services, client relationships and experiences;